Posted on :: Tags: , , , , ,

-In programming, versioning your code files are of immense importance.
-Most of the files needs to be updated, renamed, merged constantly.
-You also need backups, as one learns through losing work due to various computer problems.
+In programming, versioning your code files is of immense importance.
+Most files need to be constantly updated, renamed, and merged.
+You also need backups, as everyone learns after losing work due to various computer problems.

-Another problem that we face is establishing a connection between an executable file or library to its code.
-We normally don’t add executable files to the version control, as they are produced from code files.
-A solution to this is writing version information to About page or something similar.
+Another problem we face is establishing a connection between an executable file or library and its source code.
+We normally don’t add executable files to version control, as they are produced from code files.
+A common solution to this is writing version information to an “About” page or something similar.

-When I was using Subversion some 15 years ago, I’d create hooks to change the code files for necessary versioning info, but this is not a recommended way in Git because of its distributed nature.
-I never tried but it probably creates more problems than it solves.
-The recommended way is to use build system’s facilities to retrieve the versioning info and add it to necessary places.
+When I was using Subversion some 15 years ago, I would create hooks to change the code files for the necessary versioning info, but this is not a recommended approach in Git because of its distributed nature.
+I have never tried it, but it would likely create more problems than it solves.
+The recommended way is to use the build system’s facilities to retrieve the versioning information and add it to the necessary places.

-While developing the C library for dervaze, I wanted to add a descriptive versioning info as the library will also contain the word lists and more words will be added in time.
+While developing the C library for dervaze, I wanted to add descriptive versioning information, as the library will also contain wordlists, and more words will be added over time.

-In CMake, it’s possible to set versioning info and supply this through compiler options.
-It’s also possible to replace strings formed as @CHANGE_THIS@ in files.
-In order to supply version information to the executable, it’s possible to use these facilities:
+In CMake, it’s possible to set versioning information and supply it through compiler options.
+It’s also possible to replace strings formatted as @CHANGE_THIS@ in source files.
+To supply version information to the executable, you can use these facilities:

 set (DERVAZE_VERSION_MAJOR 1)